klamma/ar-for-eu-book/_chapters/chapters/mapgazegesture.md

 </figure>

 NOTE: The 3D brain model is from https://free3d.com/3d-model/brain-18357.html and free for personal use.
-The Placeable and GazeGestureManager behaviour scripts are from the Mi-crosoft Holoacademy Spatial Mapping tutorial.
+The Placeable and GazeGestureManager behaviour scripts are from the Microsoft Holoacademy Spatial Mapping tutorial.